 - 1. The 4-H Livestock Sale is open to all Vigo County 4-H Club members who exhibit in the 4-H Market Beef, Dairy Steer, Goat Wether, Rabbit Meat Pen, Market Lamb, Hog, Poultry Meat Pen or Champion Production Turkey classes in-person at the Fair.
 All animals in the sale must be of finished quality. - 2.
-All cattle, goats, sheep, and swine must have been identified in Indiana 4-H Online by the animal ID deadline of May 15 to exhibit and thus be eligible for the livestock auction. - 3.
 The Vigo County 4-H Livestock Auction is a terminal sale.
-4-H members, buyers, or individuals are prohibited from retaining ownership of an animal that is sold through the Vigo County 4-H Livestock Auction. - 4.
+4-H members, buyers, or individuals are prohibited from retaining ownership of an animal that is sold through the Vigo County 4-H Livestock Auction. - 3.
 All 4-H'ers selling animals are expected to assist with sale ring setup at 9:00 AM on Friday and sale ring tear down at 10:00 AM on Saturday.
 At the conclusion of set-up 4-H'ers are required to confirm their information is correct in the sale bill. - 4.
-To participate in the auction an Auction Card must be completed accurately and turned into the species superintendent within an hour of the completion of the show.
-Cards may be acquired from the superintendent. - 5.
-All 4-H'ers selling in the auction will get their picture taken by the Auction Photographer during the designated times.
-Auction picture times will be sent in pre-fair communication to all 4-H Livestock members and will be posted in the barns.
-No make-up time will be offered unless communicated to a committee member in advance.
-Pictures will be delivered to the buyer by the 4-Her during the 4-H Livestock Auction, after returning their animal to the barn.
-If no picture is taken by the Auction Photographer during the designated times, the 4-Her will NOT participate in the livestock auction. - 6.
+All 4-H'ers selling in the auction will get their picture taken by the Auction Photographer during the designated time for each species.
+Auction picture times will be sent in a letter to all 4-H Livestock members and will be posted in the barns.
+Pictures will be delivered to the buyer by the 4-Her during the 4-H Livestock Auction.
+If no picture is on file, the 4-Her will not participate in the livestock auction. - 5.
 Each 4-H member will be permitted to sell only one animal in the 4-H Livestock Sale.
-If a 4-H'er has the fortune of winning two or more Grand or Reserve Grand Champions, he/she will be able to sell them in the sale. - 7.
-The 4-Her MUST be present in sale ring unless extenuating circumstances are approved by the Auction Committee prior to the Livestock Auction. - 8.
+If a 4-H'er has the fortune of winning two or more Grand or Reserve Grand Champions, he/she will be able to sell them in the sale. - 6.
+The 4-Her must be present in sale ring unless extenuating circumstances are approved by the Auction Committee prior to the Livestock Auction. - 7.
 It will be the responsibility of the seller to care for the animals until loaded and delivered to the buyer, which may include the Saturday of fair week.
 If the animal is not cared with feed, water, and a clean stall through pick-up the 4-H will not be allowed to sell in the auction the following year.
-If a buyer has a processing date after the conclusion of fair, they are asked to take procession by Saturday of fair or work out arrangements with the 4-H family. - 9.
+If a buyer has a processing date after the conclusion of fair they are asked to work out arrangements with the 4-H family. - 8.
 Animals shall sell in the following order: Grand Champions, Reserve Grand Champions, Rate of Gain.
 The order of sale for all other animals will be determined by a drawing made by the sale committees.
 Species will alternate throughout the sale.
-Cattle, Goats, Sheep, and Swine, will rotate annually.
+Sheep, Swine, Beef, and Sheep will rotate annually.
 The other species will always appear and be dispersed evenly.
-If animal is not in position to be sold in its assigned order, it will automatically go to the end of the sale. - 10.
-4-H sellers will have a 3% fee deducted from the sale to defray expenses incurred for the sale (i.e., advertising, buyer recognition, supplies, photography).
+If animal is not in position to be sold in its assigned order, it will automatically go to the end of the sale. - 9.
+4-H sellers will have a 3% fee deducted from the sale to defray expenses incurred for the sale (i.e., advertising, buyer recognition, supplies, photography). - 10.
+4-H Livestock sellers must cash their livestock check by December 1. - 11.
+Animals sold in the Vigo County 4-H Auction are ineligible to compete further in 4-H activities, including 4-H shows at the Indiana State Fair.